 Q. How long have you been with PDI, and why have you decided to stay with the company?

 Alvarez: I joined the company in July 2018 and am still here because PDI is doing tremendously meaningful work, and I believe in our vision and mission.
 The business is open and willing to bringing differentiated solutions to the market to meet customer needs, which is where my work comes in.
 I’ve had a part in developing productions & processes, understanding the interworking between different departments & facilities, and creating environments for innovation.
 I love it… We are truly making a difference.

 Q. How has the company evolved since you joined?

 Alvarez: Since I’ve joined the company, PDI has continuously improved.
-We recently acquired TRU-D, which sends a real message that our company has a vision to achieve a multi-layered approach to infection prevention.
-We moved to our new headquarters in Woodcliff Lake NJ, which is a world class facility with state-of-the-art labs where we can be inspired and deliver best-in-class innovation.
-This new HQ is open concept, which has increased collaboration & personally has increased my productivity.
-We have a Coffee Spot, large café, and open atrium where I’ve had conversations with people from every part of the organization, from my colleagues to the CEO.
+We recently acquired TRU-D, which sends a real message that our company has the vision to achieve a multi-layered approach to infection prevention.
+We moved to our new headquarters in Woodcliff Lake, NJ, which is a world-class facility with state-of-the-art labs where we can be inspired and deliver best-in-class innovation.
+This new HQ is an open concept, which has increased collaboration & personally has increased my productivity.
+We have a Coffee Spot, a large café, and an open atrium where I’ve had conversations with people from every part of the organization, from my colleagues to the CEO.
 Of course, I don’t get these interactions as much during the pandemic & working from home, but I look forward to getting back to “normal” – whatever that may look like.
 Overall, it’s been an honor to be part of PDI’s growth.